 2. Travelon Anti-Theft Messenger Bag

 We all hear the horror stories about bags getting cut or rummaged through, or your personal info getting skimmed by an RFID reader.
+This is why it is worth getting travel insurance before your visit!
+Of course, use a comparison site like Call Wiser to keep costs down.
 I’m not sure how common this is, but if it happened while your mom is in a different country, the last thing you want is for her to deal with that headache.
 This bag features slash-proof nylon, and a slash-proof cross body strap.
 It also has locking compartments and RDIF-blocking card and passport slots.

 Starting at $40 at Amazon.com.